dravinflores/smdt/documentation/swage.md

 swage.SwageRecord is the [Record](record.md) object that stores a single instance of data from the swage station.
 It's mostly a data container, but provides useful functions for printing and fail testing.

-Failure condition: A SwageRecord is considered a failure if raw_length is outside the range (0,2000) cm, or if the swage_length is outside the same range.

-The failure condition may not be accurate, #TODO

 Member variables|Units|Description
 ---|---|---
 raw_length | cm | The measured length of the tube before it is swaged.